 Figures in accordance with Directive 92/21/EC in the version 95/48/EC (mass in running order, with driver, 68 kg and luggage, 7 kg) for vehicles with standard equipment.

 Optional equipment and accessories generally increase this figure, which means that the payload is reduced accordingly.

+*CO2 figures have been converted into NEDC-equivalent values for use with the current VED and BIK tax legislation.
 Figures shown are for comparability purposes; only compare with other cars tested to the same technical procedures.
-Figures may not reflect real life driving results, which will depend upon a number of factors including the starting charge of the battery, factory fitted options, accessories fitted (post registration), variations in weather, driving styles and vehicle load.
-Further information about the test used to establish fuel consumption and CO2 figures can be found here: https://www.smart.com/uk/en/index/wltp.html.
+Figures may not reflect real life driving results, which will depend upon a number of factors including the starting charge of the battery , factory fitted options, accessories fitted (post registration), variations in weather, driving styles and vehicle load.
+Further information about the test used to establish fuel consumption and CO2 figures can be found at https://www.smart.com/uk/en/index/wltp.html.